Race certified by Finishers: event approved by the organizer

 You can find the race regulations by clicking on this link.

-Split times and final results will be available in real-time by following the appropriate links on the official event website.
+Split and final times will be available in real-time by following the appropriate links on the official organizer's website.

-It is a flat route with approximately 6 km of cobblestones.
+The course is flat with about 6 km of cobblestones.

-No, a waiver of liability will be required at bib collection.
-This will be sent to you a few days before the race.
+No, a waiver of liability will be required when collecting your bib.
+It will be sent to you a few days before the race.
 For the competitive category, a medical certificate and the RunCard will be required.

 As a foreign runner, you can participate in the non-competitive category.
-This means you will not need to provide a medical certificate or a Runcard.
-You will simply need to fill out a waiver of liability on-site when picking up your bib.
+Thus, you will not need to provide a medical certificate or Runcard.
+You will simply need to fill out a liability waiver on-site when collecting your bib.

 Alternatively, if you prefer, you can compete in the competitive category.
-This category is primarily for Italian runners, elite athletes, and those aiming for a podium finish.
-You will have an official time and be ranked among the list of Italian runners, athletes, and other competitive category runners.
-To participate as a competitive athlete, you must provide a medical certificate.
-In addition to the medical certificate, you must provide either a FFA 2024/2025 license or a Runcard.
-The Runcard is an Italian license that costs 15 euros, allowing a runner not affiliated with an athletics federation to compete in the competitive category.
+This category is primarily reserved for Italian runners, elite athletes, and those aiming for a podium finish.
+You will have an official time and be ranked among Italian runners, athletes, and other competitive category runners.
+To compete as a competitive athlete, you will need to provide a medical certificate.
+In addition to the medical certificate, you will need to provide either an FFA 2024/2025 license or a Runcard.
+The Runcard is an Italian license costing 15 euros, allowing a runner not affiliated with an athletics federation to compete in the competitive category.
 It can be purchased on the website www.runcard.com.

-If you want to know more about the Runcard, click on this link to read an article detailing how this card works for racing.
+If you want to know more about the Runcard, click on this link to access an article detailing how this card works for races.

 Focus